Congratulations on finishing the semester! Through all of the difficult exams, rainy...

 - Student organizers of fundraising events should not receive any payment from the charities for which they are raising funds.

-- When collecting monetary donations, groups must request a cash collection bag.
+- When collecting monetary donations, groups must pick up a cash collection bag from SABO.

 - Any Student Fee money (Allocations Board or direct funding) used to cover expenses for the event must be returned before any donation is made.